 Response to the first two shows was positive, with both selling out.
 The first was centered around singing comedian Cathy Sorbo, who performed “Songs of Filth” to a vastly entertained audience.
-The second show, Women of Comedy, sold out very quickly.
-“Everyone has given good reviews,” says Wilhelm.
-“They had fun and they liked the food and drinks here, too.
-It was a good pairing.”
+The second show, Women of Comedy, sold out very quickly, so Tipsy owner Jonas Rodriguez, decided to hire a new production company to put on another show.

 Joke Masters started in Olympia but is expanding to other cities, establishing a base of venues where a rotating panel of comics can perform once a month.
 “We’re getting it going on a consistent basis, so their clients know what to expect,” Wilhelm says.
 “With Tipsy, that has been the first Thursday of the month so far.
 We’re moving forward with that so eventually people will be looking for these shows.”

 Hopkins believes the combination of ingredients makes for a perfect night out, whether for a date or an evening on the town for groups of friends.
 “It’s a complete package,” he says.
 “You’ve got good food and drinks plus good entertainment all in your home town.
 You don’t have to go to Seattle.
 It’s a good time right here in Olympia and that’s important for people to have.”